Cabrera Archipelago

 About Cabrera Archipelago

-Cabrera Archipelago National Park encompasses 100 square kilometres (including 85 square kilometres of marine area) protecting a small group of Mediterranean islands 10 kilometres south of Mallorca, Spain.
-Designated as a national park in 1991 and expanded in 2019, the park includes the main island of Cabrera plus 18 smaller islands and islets surrounded by protected Mediterranean waters.
+Cabrera Archipelago Maritime-Terrestrial National Park encompasses 908 square kilometres (including approximately 895 square kilometres of marine area) protecting a group of 19 Mediterranean islands and islets located about 10 kilometres south of Mallorca, Spain.
+[1] Designated as Spain's first maritime-terrestrial national park in 1991 and significantly expanded in 2019, the park includes the main island of Cabrera plus 18 smaller islands and islets surrounded by protected Mediterranean waters.
 The terrestrial landscape features rugged, rocky terrain with Mediterranean scrubland, coastal cliffs, small beaches, and the natural harbor that gives Cabrera (meaning "goat island") its strategic value.
 The marine environment includes seagrass meadows, rocky reefs, submarine caves, and diverse Mediterranean fish communities.
 This archipelago represents one of the best-preserved coastal Mediterranean ecosystems, with exceptional marine biodiversity due to limited human impact.
 The islands support important seabird colonies including Balearic shearwaters, Audouin's gulls, and Eleonora's falcons.
 Endemic subspecies of lizards demonstrate island evolution.
-The area has minimal permanent human presence with just a small military detachment, eliminating most anthropogenic pressures that affect coastal areas.
-Historical elements include a 14th century castle, remnants of a Napoleonic prisoner camp, and ancient watchtowers.
-The park's dual terrestrial-marine protection makes it a crucial reference site for Mediterranean ecosystem conservation.
+The area has minimal permanent human presence, eliminating most anthropogenic pressures that affect coastal areas.
+Historical elements include a 14th-century castle, remnants of a Napoleonic prisoner camp, and ancient watchtowers.
+[2]

 Wildlife Ecosystems

 The archipelago is a crucial habitat for seabirds, including significant colonies of Balearic shearwaters, Audouin's gulls, and European storm petrels.
-The islands support endemic lizards like the Lilford's wall lizard, while the surrounding waters host diverse marine life including dolphins, sea turtles, and over 200 fish species.
+[1] The islands support endemic lizards like the Lilford's wall lizard, while the surrounding waters host diverse marine life including dolphins, sea turtles, and numerous fish species.
 The absence of large terrestrial predators has allowed for unique ecological developments.
-Notable marine species include groupers, barracudas, and various coral species.
+Notable marine species include groupers, barracudas, and various invertebrates.
 The park is also an important stopover point for migratory birds crossing the Mediterranean.

 Flora Ecosystems